In September of 2015, the

 The Legal Intelligencer in a piece about the question of whether attorneys in Pennsylvania might

-shy away from working with parties in the cannabis industry.
-Sacks was
+avoid working with parties in the cannabis industry.
+Sacks was also quoted

 The Legal Intelligencer about the

 Pennsylvania Bar Association's push to update legislation and the